ktak-007/coloring/README.md

 It uses conduit library for piping and rainbow for coloring.
 Also, program modules have to use rainbow to color output after parsing.

+There are three modules: two modules for Plesk (for panel.log and for internal purposes - ATF) and one generic Linux log parser:
+* Linux.Syslog
+* Plesk.Panel
+* Plesk.Atf

+Each module have to provide line parser to list of colored chunks.